AdamBoley/Project-Beergate/README.md

 - review reviews/admin.py to see if more terms need to be added to the control variables - done
 - Footer - done
 - In BeerReviewSingle view, UserReviewsView view and AddReviewView, explicitly define a context variable to hold the object in the return statement, then call context in that return.
 Do same with template_name variable - done
-- add return of average_score method to index card, next to upvotes/downvotes - done
+- add return of average_score method to index card - done
 - Fix issue of floated card content becoming misaligned at smaller screen sizes - done
 - decreased number of cards on index page to 3 so that background image is less obscured - done
 - User_reviews does not filter out unapproved reviews - done
+- look into pagination for search_results and user_reviews pages - done for search_result page
+- add more content to search results and user reviews pages in the same vein as index
+- Place My Reviews, Sign-out and Change Password behind an 'Account actions' dropdown menu to make navbar less busy

 Rejected: